neillperry/neillperry.github.io/blog/_posts/2025-11-12-encrypt-encode.md

 I randomly looked up the difference between encoding and encyrption.
 This [lovely blog post](https://www.geeksforgeeks.org/computer-networks/difference-between-encryption-and-encoding/) sums it all up in a table.
 TL;DR -- it all comes down to intent.
 Encoding is intended to protect integrity; encryption is intended to safeguard confidentiality.
 The Base64 encoding standard is more advanced that a Caesar substitution cipher.
 So the algorithm's strength is irrelevant to the distinction.
 It's all about the different purposes.

-Having cleared that up, let's move on to encryption
+Having cleared that up, let's move on to encryption.

 ### Tales from the Encryption